carlosrcoelho/new-lg-docs/docs/gcp-deployment.md

-# Deploy Langflow on Google Cloud Platform
+# Deploy Langflow on Google Cloud

 ## Run Langflow from a New Google Cloud Project